 The CFA's Upper Ferntree Gully and Ferntree Gully Community Information Guide identifies an 'extreme' bushfire risk for both communities (refer to Section 7.9 Natural Hazards in the Consolidated Background Report).
-This classification is based on high fuel loads in the bushland.
+This classification is based on high fuel loads in the bordering forest, the hilly terrain, a lack of accessibility with narrow dead-end roads and homes nestled into bushland.